 The crossing of the Columbia River before we stopped in Vancouver.

-The Columbia River on the way to our next stop of Kelso-Longview.
+The Columbia River.
 We were delayed by a BNSF track gang that was not off the rails before we arrived and we had to wait until they cleared.
 After passing them, we burnt up the rails to our next stop of Kelso-Longview.

 Mount St. Helens.
-The train ran to the next stop of Centralia and I had forgotten how much I enjoyed the ride of the Talgo.
+Our next stop was Centralia and since it had been quite a while since I had last been on the Talgo equipment, had forgotten how much I enjoyed the ride.

 The future route that the Sounder already takes.

 Mount Rainier.
-From here we stopped at Tukwila then it was on into Seattle.
-We were delayed again at Auburn by another BNSF track crew, arriving in Seattle at 12:23 PM {12:00 PM}, but it had been an excellent trip north aboard the Cascade Service Talgo train.
-I detrained looking for pictures to take.
+From here we stopped at Tukwila then it was on into Seattle, although we were delayed again at Auburn by another BNSF track crew and arrived in Seattle at 12:23 PM {12:00 PM}.
+It had been an excellent trip north aboard Amtrak Cascades.

 The Talgo at rest at Seattle's King Street station.
-I went inside the station for my first view of it after restoration.
-They did a very fine job with this major project.
-I found Bob and Elizabeth Alkire waiting for me and we walked to the parking lot and put my luggage into their trunk before we walked over to the First Hill Streetcar, but alas, that is in the next story.
+I went inside the station and was very impressed with the incredible multi-year restoration that had occurred.
+I found Bob and Elizabeth Alkire waiting for me and we walked to the parking lot and put my luggage in their car's boot before we walked over to the First Hill Streetcar, but alas, that is in the next travelogue.